tony-xlh/vision-camera-dynamsoft-label-recognizer/example/readme.md

 React Native Vision Camera has a bug of setting the camera resolution on Android.
 You have to apply this pr first: <https://github.com/mrousavy/react-native-vision-camera/pull/833>.

-How to run:
+How to run (suppose you are in the example folder):

 1. cd ..
 2. npm install
 3. cd example
 4. npm install
+5. cd ios
+6. pod install
+7. cd ..
-5. npx react-native run-android # or npx react-native run-ios
+8. npx react-native run-android # or npx react-native run-ios